ilundberg/replication/gap_closing_estimand/README.md

 # Runtime

 The code carries out parallel processes using half of the available cores (in this case, 24 cores running in parallel).
-Runtime for all of the code was just over 1 hour.
+Runtime for all of the code was about 52 minutes.
 In previous runs using 4 cores on a 2021 Macbook Pro, the runtime was on the order of 8 hours.